jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 Adjust the serial port (`-p`) to match your system.
 The first two commands only need to be executed once per environment.

-Pokemon Silver/Gold,  Dragon Warrior I&II and Azure dreams are the only confirmed fully supported .gbc titles, backwards compatible with the original gameboy and run in that mode.
-Emulator will behave as if you placed a gameboy colour cartridge into an original gameboy in most instances.
-Feel free to try other backwards compatible gbc games, but no garuntees on compatiblity.
-All *.gb and *.gbc files are listed by the file explorer in the current directory.
+Gameboy Color support is experimental and there would probably be performance issues, glitches, corruption and unexpected behavior.
+All `.gb` and `.gbc` files are listed by the file explorer in the current directory.

 Read the instructions at the bottom for controls or refer to the graphic guide below.
 Forked from original gb_cardputer implementation.
 No bootloader has been merged with this firmware (at this time), so if you are having issues try using m5launcher to install.